danpaul/c-sharp-reference/index.md

 }
 ```

-_note: typically, you should defined your struct in a separate file._
+_note: typically, you should define your struct in a separate file._

 ### public properties